5n10sndkts-eng/entropy-lab-rs/README.md

 cargo build --release --features gui
 ```

-Note: If you encounter OpenCL linking errors and don't need GPU features, you can build without the `gpu` feature.
+Note: On macOS, WGPU is recommended as it uses native Metal.
+On Linux/Windows, both WGPU (Vulkan) and OpenCL work.
+If you encounter OpenCL linking errors, use WGPU instead.

 ## Usage